dmchandrasinghe/CKA/note.md

 The Container Networking Interface (CNI) aims to develop a generic plugin-based networking solution for containers.

-For the Exam , you should Know how to choose a CNI according to your needs.
+For the Exam, you should know how to choose a CNI according to your needs.

 There are numerous options, including Flannel, Calico, and others.